 2. No real estate marketing experience

-If the FSBO property isn’t marketed correctly, and to the right people, it will probably not ever be sold.
-A real estate agent specializes in doing this correctly while a common person most likely doesn’t.
-Primarily, real estate agents’ main marketing tool is having access to the MLS, which is where most homes are bought and sold.
+If the FSBO property isn’t marketed correctly, and to the right people, it will probably never sell.
+A real estate agent specializes in doing this correctly while a common person most likely won’t.
+Primarily, real estate agents’ main marketing tool is having access to the MLS.
+The MLS is where most homes are bought and sold.

 Additionally, homes listed on the multiple listing service (MLS) get syndicated to the majority of the big websites such as Zillow and Realtor.com.
-However, it’s worth noting that Zillow has a feature that allows people selling by owner to advertise their home for sale on their platform.
+However, Zillow has a feature that allows people selling by owner to advertise their home on the platform.

 3. Dealing with buyers

 One of the main duties of a real estate broker is handling the process of dealing with buyers.
-If FSBO homes actually get buyer inquiries from their marketing efforts, then the seller will need to be able to stay on top of the calls, emails, and be able to show the property when it’s convenient for potential buyers.
+If FSBO homes actually get buyer inquiries from their marketing efforts, then the seller will need to be able to stay on top of the calls and emails.
+They’ll also have to be able to show the property when it’s convenient for potential buyers.

 Another problem is spending time talking to buyers that aren’t even in a position to buy.
 FSBO sellers need to understand that if someone wants to purchase their home, they’ll need to be pre-approved for a loan.
 Sometimes they even need to sell their house first.